orssdev/Handwritten-Digit-Classifier/README.md

 To install required libs
 `pip install -r requirements.txt`
-Note - if this does not work, just pip install django
+Note - if this does not work, just pip install django, mathplot, pandas, tensorflow, numpy and other stuff in requirements.txt

 To run server, under project directory
 `python manage.py runserver`